sebw/blog-old.wains.be/index.md

 I work in a virtual machine running the latest Fedora with **[i3]** tiling window manager.

-The VM runs on top of a RHEL7 host running libvirt.
+The VM runs on top of a Red Hat Enterprise Linux host running libvirt.

 I'm a die-hard shortcut keyboard user.